toddbranch/ECE382/notes/L30/index.md

 - Low Power Modes
 - GR Review

 **Reminder:** Lab 5 functionality is due by COB today!
-Lab 5 notebooks are due by COB next time!
+Lab 5 documentation is due by COB next time!

 Just a few topics today - let's get through this material quickly so we can use the rest of the time to work on the lab.